softwareshinobi/softwareshinobi/readme.md

 Whatever all of that means.

 ```
-**Editor’s Note:**
+Editor’s Note:

 I totally love the idea of "Developer Of Fortune".

 But like "Soldiers Of Fortune", but i’m like a contract killer but i'm not a killer.

+I'm just a developer.

-And I like… save the day with my keyboard and the terminal from3rd world countries.
+And I like… save the day with my keyboard and the terminal from 3rd world countries.

-Like Jack Bauer or something.
+Like Jack Bauer in the south american jungle or something.

 Somebody get Steven Spielberg on the phone.